ki82/svn-revert-plugin/README.md

 Change Log
 ----------
+### 0.7

+- No longer failing build if revert failed.

 ### v0.6 (22 Feb 2012)

 - Only reverting changes if all changes in the commit are in the workspace checked out by Jenkins.